5 Marvelous Healing Medicinal Plants

 Tea Tree

 Tea tree oil is a popular herbal remedy.
-This herbal oil is derived from the leaves of the tea tree born in coastal areas of Australia.
-The tea tree oil has antibacterial, antifungal and antiviral properties.
-This herbal oil is used in soaps, lotions and shampoos today.
+This herbal oil is derived from the tea tree leaves born in coastal areas of Australia.
+Tea tree oil has antibacterial, antifungal, and antiviral properties.
+This herbal oil is used in soaps, lotions, and shampoos today.

 There needs to be further study on acne and scalp use, but for now, there is some research on the super antimicrobial powers of tea tree oil on wounds and topical infections.
 A recent study said that tea tree oil slows the growth of acne-causing microbes.
 It is often used as a highly concentrated essential oil.